hmrc/http-verbs/README.md

 #### Streaming

-Streaming is supported with `HttpClientV2`, and will be audited in the same way as `HttpClient`.
+Streaming is supported with `HttpClientV2`, and will be audited in the same way as non-streamed calls.
 Note that payloads will be truncated in audit logs if they exceed the max supported (as configured by `http-verbs.auditing.maxBodyLength`).

 Streamed requests can simply be passed to `withBody`: